tmhglnd/mercury-engine/README.md

 const { Mercury } = require('mercury-engine');
 ```

-Initialize the engine and include a callback function through { onload: }
+Initialize the engine and include a callback function through { onload: }, this will be executed when samples are loaded.

 ```js
 const Engine = Mercury({